 Re-starting and running this small non-profit is an encore career for Klara.
 She has an MEd in Religious Education and Post Master’s Certificate in Spirituality from Boston College.
 After teaching first grade for 6 years, she worked for 20 years as a religious educator in the Episcopal Church, first at St. Paul’s in Brunswick and later as the religious education consultant for the Episcopal Diocese of Maryland.
 Her book Living Water: Baptism as a Way of Life (Church Publishing, 2002), is a guided reflection on living your faith in your life.

 To further her non-profit leadership skills, in 2011 Klara participated in the Leadership Development Institute of the Maine Association of Non-Profits.
 She is an active member of Trinity Church which is located in the same neighborhood and which serves as the fiscal sponsor of the Center.
-She dabbles in photography and lives in Auburn with her dog Doodle the Poodle and Francesca the cat.
+She dabbles in photography and lives in Auburn with her dog Scooter, a rescue Maltese mix and Oliver, a Maine Coon cat.